-- The substance must be determined to be the one you are being charged for by a crime laboratory who can scientifically provide a confirmation.
+The substance must be determined to be the one you are being charged for by a crime laboratory that can scientifically provide a confirmation.

 Fort Lauderdale Possession of Marijuana Lawyer

-Our firm can help build a criminal defense if you’ve been arrested and charged with possession of marijuana.
+Our firm can help build a criminal defense if you’ve been arrested and charged with possession of marijuana in Fort Lauderdale.
 We can use a few tactics to help you avoid maximum penalties or use other means to get the charges dropped all together depending on your case.